 * Professional sports teams can end up this way, especially in high-profile leagues whose sports have wide international following (notable examples include the UsefulNotes/EnglishPremierLeague, the UsefulNotes/NationalBasketballAssociation, and the UsefulNotes/NationalHockeyLeague).
 Such teams are often the most well-known and richest in their leagues, as they can find and attract both overseas talent and fans.

-* The 2016 summer Olympics features the debut of Team Refugees, for athletes displaced or expelled from their countries of origin.
-Selected by the IOC Executive Board, they received a standing ovation from the crowd at Rio's Opening Ceremony, and will compete under the Olympic flag.
+* The 2016 summer Olympics featured the debut of Team Refugees, for athletes displaced or expelled from their countries of origin.
+Selected by the IOC Executive Board, they received a standing ovation from the crowd at Rio's Opening Ceremony, competing under the Olympic flag.

 * Interpol was established in 1923 as the International Criminal Police Commission.
 Its membership spans 190 countries as of 2015, and works to coordinate member nations' law enforcement operations against terrorism, crimes against humanity, trafficking of drugs, weapons & humans, piracy, money laundering, computer crime, and other illegal activity spanning multiple nations.